lightly-ai/lightly/docs/source/getting_started/benchmarks.rst

     :align: center
     :alt: kNN accuracy on test set for training the models for 200 epochs

-    kNN accuracy on test set for training the models for 200 epochs.
-The shorter runs (less steps) are the ones with batch size of 512.
+    Plot with the kNN accuracy on test set for training the models for 200 epochs.
+The shorter runs (fewer steps) are the ones with batch size of 512.
+Green: MoCo, Gray: SimCLR,
+    Orange: SimSiam, Red: MoCo, Light Blue: SimCLR, Pink: SimSiam.

 We make the following observations running the benchmark: